 - ensure that the whole range of clusters is represented among the three letters as a whole (individual letters may speak to a specific cluster or clusters of attributes, activities and achievements).

 Note: References must not be provided by family members, family friends, colleagues of family members, neighbours, or someone who may be perceived as your peer, as we do not consider them to be objective.
-Letters written by a spiritual advisor are acceptable, provided they are not also family members or close friends.
+References provided by a spiritual advisor are acceptable, if they are not also family members or close friends.

 Applications from candidates with non-objective references will not be considered.